OSGeo/PROJ/docs/source/operations/transformations/defmodel.rst

 Example
 -------------------------------------------------------------------------------

-Transformating a point with the LINZ NZGD2000 deformation model:
+Transforming a point with the LINZ NZGD2000 deformation model:

 ::